partho-maple/AppShowcase/README.md

 ```

-- The next thing you will need to do is to add a button/action/method/etc in your application which will open the AppGallery view.
+- The next thing you will need to do is to add a button/action/method/etc in your application which will open the AppShowcase view.
 Some developers like to add a ‘more apps’ button in the info page section of there apps.
 This is up to you.
 For the purposes of this
-tutorial, we will be opening the AppGallery view with a simple IBAction like so:
+tutorial, we will be opening the AppShowcase view with a simple IBAction like so:

 ```objective-c